While at Reed

 For reentry to the U.S., the following documents are required:

-- The I-20 Form, endorsed for travel and signed by Dana Bays or Paul DeYoung.
+The I-20 Form, endorsed for travel and signed by Dana Lawson.
 Make sure you contact one of them and obtain your I-20 signature every six months or before travelling abroad.

 Though we advise you to carefully store your documents in safe locations, loss or theft of documents can happen.
 Here is some information about what to do when you are missing an important immigration document:

-- The I-20 can be reprinted by a school official.
-Please contact Dana Bays or Paul DeYoung to get your I-20 replaced.
+The I-20 can be reprinted by a school official.
+Please contact Dana Lawson to get your I-20 replaced.
 If the situation is urgent and neither of them are available, contact SEVP at SEVIS.source@DHS.gov.
 In the email, give your name, your SEVIS ID number if you have it (N followed by 10 digits on your Form I-20), the name of your school, and your contact information (include your current address, telephone number, and email address if possible).
 Briefly describe your situation and what concerns or problems you have.

-- If you have lost your I-94 Departure Card or U.S. visa, contact us to obtain more information about the process of applying for new documents.
+If you have lost your U.S. visa, contact us to obtain more information about the process of applying for new documents.

 Students on F-1 and J-1 visas are allowed to work on the Reed campus without obtaining any authorization from an ISS or IPO official.
 The job must not interfere with your academic work and therefore cannot exceed 20 hours per week while school is in session.
 Students are allowed to work up to 40 hours per week when school is not in session.
 OPT (Optional Practical Training) is available for students who are interested in working or having intership experiences off campus.
 Students can only work off-campus outside of OPT if they experience serious economic hardship and special approval is required.
 An exception to this rule is the Summer Experience Award, which allows students to spend a summer doing an unpaid internship and still cover their living expenses.
 For more information about employment at Reed, contact the ISS office.